 But let us assume he wants to share his benefit with his wife, Pam.
-Pam is 51 when John retires at 57 after 30 years and 3 months of credit-able service.
-The table below shows how much John and Pam would each receive monthly under various payment options.
+Pam is 51 when John retires at 57 after 30 years and 3 months of creditable service.
+Below is how much John and Pam would each receive monthly under various payment options.